gkwelding/gkwelding.github.com/_posts/2013-01-11-giant-fireballs-and-the-like.markdown

 tells me this cage is approximately 25m from the main forecourt.

 The next question is, if one canister exploded how big would that explosion be?
-Doin the simple maths of 15 x 9.6 therefore shows us that one "full" tank of propane could create a fireball 144 cubic feet, or 4 cubic meters, in volume.
+Doing the simple maths of 15 x 9.6 therefore shows us that one "full" tank of propane could create a fireball 144 cubic feet, or 4 cubic meters, in volume.

 Ok, be we have 10 cylinders here.
 Lets make the sweeping generalisation that if one